Acne Studios: Collaborations

 Acne Studios has collaborated widely with representatives from the creative industries to produce limited edition collections.
 Some examples include a range of bikes with the world's oldest bike manufacturer Bianchi Bicycles, a furniture line of sofas based on Swedish designer Carl Malmsten’s sofa Nya Berlin, a capsule collection with couture house Lanvin, an art installation and a collection with artist Katerina Jebb, a cross-gender blouse collection with transsexual magazine Candy, an art book and blue shirt line with Lord Snowdon, limited edition prints with William Wegman, a rodeo-themed book and capsule collection inspired by Bruce of Los Angeles, a collection based around artworks by abstract Swedish pioneer Hilma af Klint, and a capsule collection with Liberty London.

 More recent collaborations include a limited-edition monograph and unisex silk pajama collection with American sculptor Peter Schlesinger, small leather goods monogrammed with Jack Pierson's custom lettering, and a custom rug collection for Acne Studios' Madison Ave. location designed by British designer Max Lamb and Swedish rug company Kasthall.

+In 2018, Acne Studios collaborated with another Sweden-based, outdoor gear and clothing company, Fjällräven, creating a clothing and accessories collection.

-In 2019, Acne Studios released capsule clothing collections made in collaboration with Starter Black Label and with NBA player Russel Westbrook.
+In 2019, Acne Studios released capsule clothing collections made in collaboration with Starter Black Label and with NBA player Russell Westbrook.

 In 2020, Acne Studios released a capsule clothing collection featuring artwork from Monster in My Pocket.